Student-Athlete Code of ConductPDF Version

 - denial of one-time transfer exception.

-A student-athlete may appeal the decisions related to #’s 1-4 above and is entitled to a review by a hearing panel.
-The three-member panel is composed of the following individuals: 1) the respective NCAA Faculty Representative (will serve as Chair), 2) a member of the Faculty Oversight Committee and/or Advisory Committee on Intercollegiate Athletics, and 3) a representative from the Office of the President.
+A student-athlete may appeal the decisions related to #'’s 1-4 above and is entitled to a review by a hearing panel.
+The three-member panel is composed of the following individuals: 1) the respective NCAA Faculty Representative (will serve as Chair), 2) a member of the Faculty Oversight Committee and/or Advisory Committee on Intercollegiate Athletics, and 3) a representative from the Office of the Vice President and Chief of Staff.
 The decision of the hearing panel is final.

 The procedures for the hearings in items # 1 through 4 above are available through the Athletics Compliance Office, but will basically follow this timeline: